 You can also paste this code into the Module box.
 In that instance, press Alt + F11 to bring up the Visual Basic window, then choose Insert.
 There will be a drop-down menu.
 From there, select Module and paste the code into the Module window.
 Example-2 illustrates this procedure.

 - Now, press Ctrl + S to save the code.
 Then close the code window.

 - Moreover, deselect the Design Module in the Developer tab.

 - The above action will open a new dialogue box.

 - After that, select the folder that contains the CSV file and press OK.

-- In the end, we get the data of the CSV file imported into an excel file.
+- In the end, we get the data of the CSV file imported into an Excel file.

-In conclusion, this tutorial shows 3 examples of using excel VBA to import a CSV file without opening it.
-Put your skills to the test with the practice worksheet with this article.
+In conclusion, this tutorial shows 3 examples of using Excel VBA to import a CSV file without opening it.
+Put your skills to the test with the practice worksheet in this article.
 Please leave a remark below if you have any questions.
 Our team will try to react to you as soon as possible.
 In the future, keep an eye out for more innovative Microsoft Excel solutions.